barjac/cronsync/README.md

 When the failure of a first tier mirror almost caused my local repo to be wiped I wrote this little script which does the following:

-* Checks the accessibility and file count of the first mirror in the 'mymirrors' variable in the scrit.
+* Checks the accessibility and file count of the first mirror in the 'mymirrors' variable in the script.
 * If the file count on the mirror has dropped by more than a preset limit then other mirrors are checked until a good one (or none) is found.